 Ohio individual and Medicare health insurance plans can be purchased online on our website.
 Many large companies offer a large selection of plans to meet the ever-changing needs of consumers.
 Regardless if you’re an individual, family, student, self-employed, between jobs, an early retiree or uninsured, we’ll find the right private health insurance plan for you.
 We simplify the process of comparing Marketplace plans and enrolling online.

-In Ohio, UnitedHealthcare, Anthem Blue Cross and Blue Shield, Aetna, Humana, Cigna, Molina, and Medical Mutual offer competitive rates (under-65 and Senior products).
+In Ohio, UnitedHealthcare, Anthem Blue Cross and Blue Shield, Aetna, Humana, Paramount, Cigna, Molina, and Medical Mutual offer competitive rates (under-65 and Senior products).
 Attractively-priced options are also available through Ambetter, SummaCare, Oscar, and CareSource.
 Individual policies are no longer medically underwritten, so pre-existing conditions do not increase the rate.
 Federal subsidies have steadily increased in recent years.

-For example, "essential benefits" are included in all policies.
+For example, 10 “essential benefits” are included in all policies.
 This coverage provides traditional items (office visits, prescriptions, ER, and inpatient/outpatient hospital treatment) along with maternity and mental-illness assistance.
-Depending on the "Tier" of your plan, you may not have to meet a deductible for many expensive expenses and procedures.
+Depending on the “Tier” of your plan, you may not have to meet a deductible for many expensive expenses and procedures.
 Gold tier plans and selected plans in other tiers may not require a deductible for ER visits.